rhubarbdog/test-repo/README.md

 </br>
 </br>
 <code>log_Rx.py</code> starts by calling the <code>.begin()</code> method.
-Press the USR switch to terminate.
-You must call the <code>.end(wait = 0)
+This method loops, press USR switch to terminate.
+You must call the </br>
-</code> method, it writes the remaining buffers to file and closes it.
+<code>.end(wait = 0)</code> method, it writes the remaining buffers to file
+and closes it.
 </br>
 </br>
 Start the logger <code>log_Rx.py</code> before <code>log_Tx.py</code> it won't